Health Information Technology

 Next Steps

-Discuss your course load with an academic advisor inside the Hannelly Enrollment Center (HC) at our historic, centrally located campus.
-Future students may contact the program director, Dr. Terinicka-Brogan, for more information.
+Discuss your course load with the academic advisor for the program, Emily Smith, inside the Hannelly Enrollment Center (HC) at our historic, centrally located campus.
+Future students may contact the program director, Sherlyn Celaya or Emily Smith, for more information.